Our Daily Concerns

 “They say that a person’s personality is the sum of their experiences.
 But that isn’t true, at least not entirely, because if our past was all that defined us, we’d never be able to put up with ourselves.
 We need to be allowed to convince ourselves that we’re more than the mistakes we made yesterday.
 That we are all of our next choices, too, all of our tomorrows.”~ Fredrik Backman, Anxious People

 Beyond the humor, for the situation itself is humorous, Backman subtly underscored other facets of mental health – the search for peace of mind, depression, and even suicide.
 There are so many things happening around us that the challenge is not to survive but to stay sane.
 Above all, without being preachy, Backman reminded his readers, and humanity in general, to be kind.
-After all, we have no iota on what the person we met on the street is going through.
+After all, we have no iota about what the person we met on the street is going through.
 It cannot be denied that, despite the advances in our time, mental health remains shrouded in stigma.
 Literature, however, is keeping up, constantly evolving to help beat this stigma.

 Backman, albeit the prevailing humor, was never subtle about his conviction apropos mental health and the current condition of humanity.
 Our lives intersect, whether we acknowledge it or not, and the best thing is to move forward with kindness.
 “We’re looking for something to cling on to, something to fight for, something to look forward to.
 We’re doing all we can to teach our children how to swim.
 We all have this in common, yet most of us remain strangers, we never know what we do to each other, how your life is affected by mine.”